Get your guide to wealth building with WiseAlpha here.Download Now

 Great choice!
 If it gets to much you can always change your mind by going to your preferences and unsubscribing.

 We're sorry to see you go.
 You can always change your mind by going to your preferences and re-subscribing.

 All payments are on time

 Please note as a WiseAlpha member you are not lending directly to the corporate borrower.
-Instead, you are investing in a Participation Note, or “Note”, which corresponds and is backed by a specific loan or bond investment made through the WiseAlpha platform reflecting the key economic terms of the investment.
+Instead, you are investing in a Participation Note, or “Note” (fractions of corporate bonds).
+Each Note is backed by a specific bond.